AndyGou0126/ddd/daily_easy_english.md

 Anything else?

 Well, please cook it medium rare.
 Toast the buns and butter the bottom bun.
 I’d like twice as much ketchup as mustard.
-Three dill pickle slice.
+Three dill pickle slices.
 No cheese.
 A thin tomato and one strip of bacon.
 Am I being too picky?

 No, not at all, sir.